-Echolocations: Thoughts on Poems by A.E Stallings (Issue 1)
+Echolocations: Reflections on Poems by A.E Stallings (Issue 1)

 In this new series, A.E.
 Stallings, Oxford’s Professor of Poetry, will explore a contemporary poem from a new book or anthology or journal and explain what she admires about it.
 You can subscribe to the newsletter to receive each issue in your inbox.
 The first poem is Cliché by V. Penelope Pelizzon.
 The poem is reprinted with permission from the University of Pittsburgh Press.